-- In an effort to encourage students to develop Christ-like values, to reward them for implementing these characteristics at school, and to inform parents of their student's overall classroom behavior, teachers assign conduct grades at the end of each eligibility period. - Student is prepared for class: has supplies and homework completed, is on task and actively engaged in discussion, answers questions, helps others stay on task, and is respectful to the teacher and classmates Student is prepared for class: has supplies and homework completed, is on task.
+In an effort to encourage students to develop Christ-like values, to reward them for implementing these characteristics at school, and to inform parents of their student's overall classroom behavior, teachers assign conduct grades at the end of each eligibility period.

+S+ Student is prepared for class: has supplies and homework completed, is on task and actively engaged in discussion, answers questions, and helps others stay on task S Student is prepared for class: has supplies and homework completed, is on task.
 All students begin at this level.
-Student must be respectful to their teacher and classmates.
-Student behavior (more than once): sleeping in class, repeat cell phone offender, disruptive in class, repeat dress code offenders, disrespectful to teacher and/or classmates, and/or behavioral received detention Student behavior: office referral, repeat detentions, repeatedly sleeping in class, dishonesty, belligerence, disrespectful to teacher and/or classmates
+S- Student behavior: sleeping in class, repeat cell phone offender (more than one time), disruptive in class, repeat dress code offenders, and/or behavioral received detention U Student behavior: office referral, repeat detentions, repeatedly sleeping in class, dishonesty, belligerence